Khendi1/PVS/README.md

     - shape rotation broken
     - more
 - button to pan rotate 90deg
+- investigate bug in glitch
+- use perlin noise, klaman to filter/resist hue change
 - command line arg for more oscillators
 - command line arg for video input with option to loop video fileu
 - investigate ways to reduce flicker and strobing effects
 - VCO emulation
+- integrate perlin noise into oscillators wave form generator
 - automate generation of gui slider on Param creation
-- integrate perlin noise into oscillators wave form generator